A hereditarily indecomposable Banach space with rich spreading model structure: The norming set of the space .

 \item[(i)] $\adx = 0$ and $\bdx = 0$

 \item[(ii)] For every special branch $b = \{f_q,g_q\}_{q=1}^\infty$

 \end{itemize} Then there exists a subsequence $\{x_{k_n}\}_n$ of $\{x_k\}_k$ generating a $c_0$ spreading model.

 \end{prp*} Note that in \cite{AM}, property (i) is sufficient for a sequence to have a subsequence generating a $c_0$ spreading model.
-However, in the present paper this is not the case and the special functionals of type II$_+$ are crucial for establishing property (ii) in the above proposition.
+However, in the present paper this is not the case and the special functionals of type II$_+$ are crucial for establishing the existence, in every block subspace, of block sequences satisfying (i) and (ii) in the above proposition.

 As consequence, we obtain that in every block subspace there exists a block sequence generating a $c_0$ spreading model.

+In figure \ref{figure1} we describe how the type II$_+$ and type II$_-$ functionals are constructed, starting with a special branch $b = \{f_q,g_q\}_q$.

 As in \cite{AM}, from the $c_0$ spreading model one can pass to exact nodes (see Def. \ref{definitionexactnode}) $\{x_k,y_k,f_k,g_k\}$, with $\{f_k,g_k\}_{k=1}^\infty$ defining a special branch.
-The desired sequence is the sequence $\{x_k - y_k\}_k$.
+The sequences $\{x_k\}_k, \{y_k\}_k$ and $\{x_k+y_k\}_k$ all admit only $\ell_1$ as a spreading model.
+The above property is imposed by the type II$_+$ functionals.
+On the other hand, the type II$_-$ functionals yield that the sequence $\{x_k - y_k\}_k$ is spreading model universal, namely for every spreading and unconditional sequence $\{d_k\}_k$, there exists a subsequence of $\{x_k - y_k\}_k$, admitting a spreading model equivalent to $\{d_k\}_k$.
 A secondary role of the type II$_+$ special functionals is to determine intertwined equivalent sequences $\{v_k,w_k\}_k$.
 Those are subsequences of the above described sequence $\{x_k,y_k\}_k$.

 As in \cite{AM}, the norming set of the space $\X$ is a subset of the unit ball of the dual $T^*$ of Tsirelson space (see \cite{FJ}).
 Moreover, most of the critical norm evaluations are identical with those in \cite{AM}.